-INCLUSION: THE BARRIERS & THE SOLUTIONS
+INCLUSION: BARRIERS & SOLUTIONS EXPLAINED FOR TEENS

 AWKWARDNESS & SOCIAL INHIBITIONS: Sometimes we just don’t know what to say.
 We don’t have the right words to connect.
 People with differing abilities are often used to being treated differently or sometimes even ignored.
-Thus, they may have expectations of not being included, and behavior may appear aloof because of feeling marginalized.
+Thus, they may have expectations of not being included, and behavior may appear "antisocial" because of feeling historically marginalized.

-OVERCOMING AWKWARDNESS:By altering our own thoughts, beliefs, and behavior, we can diminish the awkward feeling.
+OVERCOMING AWKWARDNESS: By bringing awareness to our own thoughts, beliefs, and biases, we can diminish the awkward feeling.
 We all have differences, but we can find common ground.
 That's how we make connections.
-Eye contact or a kind voice can be the first step to inclusion and unification.
+A kind voice or a smile is a great place to start.

 DIFFICULTY: It is much easier to look away than to watch someone struggle.

-OVERCOMING DISINTEREST:As human beings, we have a social responsibility to care for one another.
-We take turns offering and receiving help when one is needy or one is able.
+OVERCOMING DISINTEREST: People have an innate need to connect with others.
+We also have a sense of social responsibility to care for one another.
+In all cultures, people take turns offering and receiving help when one is needy or one is able.
 The one thing we can be sure of is that at some point in life, everyone will experience a limitation on our abilities, even a temporary one.
-We will all experience a moment when we do not have our full abilities.
-If you have ever been on crutches, had your eyes dilated, been bed bound, been disoriented, needed an inhaler, been in a foreign country without speaking the language, or even just lost your voice, you have experienced limitations on your abilities.
+If you've ever been on crutches, had your eyes dilated, been bed bound, been disoriented, needed an inhaler, been in a foreign country without speaking the language, or even just lost your voice, you have experienced limitations on your abilities.
 You were likely dependent on somebody to help you.
-A person to drive you somewhere, reach something for you, to translate, to open a door for you, feed you, help you get dressed, read something to you.
-That help was given out of compassion.
-Understanding that is what creates empathy.
+A person to transport you somewhere, to reach something for you, to translate, to open a door for you, to feed you, to help you get dressed, to read something to you.
+That help was given out of compassion; feeling empathy and taking action to reduce your suffering.
 That human understanding is what makes the world go ‘round.
 Pay it forward.
 It will come back when you need it.

 IGNORANCE : We are human and we learn by example from other humans.
 Sometimes we are taught that a person who is different, or perhaps has a deformity or a behavior that we don't understand, is not capable of normal relationships.
 Parents often think they should protect their children from seeing individuals who are suffering or are different.
 If we can't see past the disability, it's just not easy to watch.